thegodhope/NotificationsTask/README.md

 }
 </code>

--userId: ID of the user.
+- userId: ID of the user.

--amount: The amount of the deposit that was attempted.
+* amount: The amount of the deposit that was attempted.

--notification_type: Type of notification ('email' or 'mobile').
+- notification_type: Type of notification ('email' or 'mobile').

 #### Response

--200 OK: Notification sent.
+- 200 OK: Notification sent.
--400 Bad Request: Balance is sufficient.
+- 400 Bad Request: Balance is sufficient.
--404 Not Found: User not found.
+- 404 Not Found: User not found.
--500 Internal Server Error: An error occurred.
+- 500 Internal Server Error: An error occurred.